-The Provider informed the GAA that it had identified four members of one scheme who had incorrectly recorded NRAs on their system which resulted in them being in the wrong lifestyle phasing.
-The Provider corrected this and conducted calculations to establish if they had suffered any financial loss.
-Three members had so the Provider made additional payments to their individual plans to put them back in the correct position.
-The range of the redress made was approximately £50 - £250.
-The members were informed accordingly.
-The GAA noted this error and the action taken to make good any shortfall as a result.
-The GAA also noted that the losses were not due to any delays in receiving or investing member or Employer contributions.
+The Provider informed the GAA that it had identified a number of errors in the reporting period and these are set out in Section 7, below.
+Where appropriate, the Provider has corrected the original error and conducted calculations to establish if any member had suffered any financial loss.
+The Provider has made additional payments to members' individual plans to put them back in the correct position.
+The range of the redress made was approximately £1 - £200.
+Where necessary, the members have been informed accordingly.
+The GAA noted the errors and the actions taken to make good any shortfall as a result.